 She went on to become a principal architect of the 1987 McKinney-Vento Homeless Assistance Act, the first major federal legislation to address homelessness.
 In 1989, she founded the National Law Center On Homelessness & Poverty (NLCHP) with one goal in mind: to end homelessness in America.
 NLCHP changed its name to Just End Homelessness in 2018 as part of a rebranding campaign and to raise more awareness about the problem of homelessness in America.

 Since 1989, we have used the power of the law to advocate for millions of men, women, children and families whose voices are seldom heard.
 We have put homeless children back in school, won new resources for affordable housing, prevented homelessness for renters, overturned laws that criminalize homelessness, and built support for the human right to housing here at home.

 Our advocacy services can range from intervening locally to ensure children can stay in the only school they have known to spearheading significant litigation for many years to offer unused federal properties to the homeless.
 We persevere until we conclude that the issue has been addressed and that the impact is felt by the individuals who need it.

-Today, the Law Center’s staff is comprised primarily of attorneys, which is unique in the national homeless advocacy space and gives us a complete understanding of how laws are passed, what they mean, and what their impact will be on individual people.
-Law Center attorneys are experts on homelessness and poverty issues and include specialists in housing, civil rights, human rights, youth and education, and domestic violence.
+Today, our team members are comprised primarily of attorneys, which is unique in the national homeless advocacy space, and gives us a complete understanding of how laws are passed, what they mean, and what their impact will be on individual people.
+Our attorneys are experts on homelessness and poverty issues and include specialists in housing, civil rights, human rights, youth and education, and domestic violence.